• Latest

 When Apologizing Is a Good Idea?

-When you never feel like you’re able to admit you’re wrong, apologizing can be a difficult thing to do.
-You may worry that admitting fault will make you look weak, but an apology can be a strong show of character in many cases.
+When you never feel like you can admit you’re wrong, apologizing can be difficult.
+You may worry that admitting fault will make you look weak, but apologizing can often be a strong show of character.

-After all, being able to take responsibility for your actions is a sign of maturity and strength.
+After all, taking responsibility for your actions is a sign of maturity and strength.

 There are certain situations when an apology is the right move.

-For instance, it’s important to say “I’m sorry” if you’ve hurt someone’s feelings or made a mistake at work.
+For instance, saying “I’m sorry” is important if you’ve hurt someone’s feelings or made a mistake at work.
 Saying sorry shows that you’re willing to take responsibility for things and try to make actions right.
 It can also help diffuse tension and restore relationships.

 Of course, there are also times when an apology isn’t necessary.